The Learning Never Stops

 Kosmos Energy STEM Teacher Institute

-We are thrilled to offer the Kosmos Energy STEM Teacher Institute, a free, year-long professional development experience for pre-K–8th grade teachers in the Dallas-Fort Worth area.
-Institute teachers engage in a weeklong summer academy and five Saturday workshops during the school year.
-Applications for the 2018–19 Institute are now open.
+We are thrilled to offer the Kosmos Energy STEM Teacher Institute, a free, yearlong professional development experience for pre-K to 8th-grade teachers in the Dallas-Fort Worth area.
+Institute teachers engage in a weeklong summer academy and four Saturday workshops during the school year.

 Institute teachers gain: